e-books for FE selection process

 We then submit our final selections to the publishers, and they work to ensure that the titles are ready in time for the start of the academic year.
 This bit can often be problematic, as issues can come up such as waiting for rights clearances from the authors of the e-books.
 As soon as the contracts are signed by the publishers, we get to our favourite part – sharing details of the new titles with our members, through blog posts, JiscMail and Twitter.

-This year is the biggest ever increase of titles, with an additional 119 e-books, which has meant that we have expanded the collection by 26%.
+2019 marked the biggest ever increase of titles, with an additional 119 e-books, which meant that we expanded the collection by 26%.

 If you have any questions about our selection process, do get in touch at email@example.com.